isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2013-10-21-Oral-answer-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-to-Parliamentary-Question-on-online-piracy.md

 ---
-layout: post
-title: Oral answer by Senior Minister of State for Law, Indranee Rajah, to Parliamentary Question on online piracy
+title: 'Oral answer by Senior Minister of State for Law, Indranee Rajah, to Parliamentary Question on online piracy'
-date:   2013-10-21
+date: 2013-10-21T00:00:00.000Z
 permalink: /news/parliamentary-speeches/oral-answer-by-sms-on-online-piracy

 ---

 21 Oct 2013 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)